wbolster/attribute-mapping/README.rst

 =================

-``attribute-mapping`` is a minimalistic python library to allow attribute lookups in dictionaries.
+``attribute-mapping`` is a minimalistic python library to allow attribute lookups in dictionaries and other mappings.

 Compared to many other implementations of the same idea, going by names such as ``AttrDict`` and various others, this library is extremely minimal and free of cruft:

-- ALmost no API
+- Almost no API

 - ``AttributeMapping`` instances do not pretend to be a ``dict``

+- Can be used with ``dict`` as well as other objects implementing the ``collections.abc.Mapping`` abstract base class.

 - No restrictions on key/attribute names